yhernandez55/House-Prices---Regression-Techniques/House_prices_report.md

 ### Section 4:
     7. Encoding:
 This final section of the Python file outlines the methods used to encode the categorical variables for both the training and testing datasets.
-The encoding methods I used include: ordinal encoding, target encoding, one-hot encoding, and the .map function for 'CentralAir'.
+The encoding methods I used include ordinal encoding, target encoding, one-hot encoding, and the .map function for 'CentralAir'.

 #### Ordinal Encoding:
 The features I used for ordinal encoding were: 'LotShape', 'LandSlope', 'ExterQual', 'ExterCond', 'BsmtQual', 'BsmtCond', 'BsmtExposure', 'BsmtFinType1', 'BsmtFinType2', 'HeatingQC', 'KitchenQual', 'FireplaceQu', 'GarageQual', and 'GarageCond'.
 These features have values that represent a ranking order.
 This is valuable when considering better conditions and higher quality, which can influence the SalePrice.
 For example, features like 'ExterQual', 'ExterCond', 'BsmtQual', 'BsmtCond', 'HeatingQC', 'KitchenQual', 'FireplaceQu', 'GarageQual', and 'GarageCond' have quality levels that range from Excellent (Ex) to Poor (Po).
 This ranking helps predict the sale price: for instance, a kitchen quality of 5 (Excellent) would likely result in a higher price compared to a quality of 3 (Average).
-Additionally, 'LotShape' and 'LandSlope' describe the lot's regularity and slope, which affects the usability and desirability of the lot, potentially influencing SalePrice.
+Additionally, 'LotShape' and 'LandSlope' describe the lot's regularity and slope, which affect the usability and desirability of the lot, potentially influencing SalePrice.
 Features like 'BsmtExposure', 'BsmtFinType1', and 'BsmtFinType2' have a natural progression, where they can be ranked based on quality or desirability.
 For instance, 'BsmtFinType1' and 'BsmtFinType2' describe the basement's finish, with quality ranging from GLQ (Good Living Quarters) to Unf (Unfinished), while 'BsmtExposure' refers to basement exposure to sunlight, with better exposure being more desirable.

 After performing ordinal encoding, some columns had null values.
 I handled this by using the impute_train and impute_test functions, and for imputation, I used the choose_imputation_strategy function for both.